mweel1/usa_high_level/ecs-gov/index.md

 Before a message would be sent to the population it would have to be approved by a pre-assigned quorum of members of the agency.
 There can be many predefined messages for each government agency, or they can customize one.

-A list of citzens can be queried from the [citizen contact data warehouse](./citizen-contact-datawarehouse/) by jurisdiction.
+A list of citzens can be queried from the [citizen contact data warehouse](./citizen-contact-datawarehouse/) based on the jurisdiction the user is logged into and assigned to.

 ## Devices

-All physical communication devices would be registered with the Emergency Communication System where they would be notified in case of emergencies also.
+All physical communication devices/operating systems would be registered with the Emergency Communication System where they would be notified in case of emergencies also during the [operating system setup](/government-os-services/) process.

-Priorities would be set on devices in case agencies messages were overlapping.

 ## Location Based Emergency Messaging

-In the case of location based messages a geo-fence can be provided to the [citizen contact data warehouse](./citizen-contact-datawarehouse/) from an agency where a list of all information would be returned including e-mail addresses, and mobile numbers.
+In the case of location based messages a geo-fence can be provided to the [citizen contact data warehouse](./citizen-contact-datawarehouse/) with an agencies jurisdiction from an agency where a list of all information would be returned including e-mail addresses, and mobile numbers.

 Some uses for this technology would be: